lgblgblgb/xemu/README.md

 #### MSYS2 native build

+Note: this is probably the easier method for a Windows user, however this is **not the method we use to build official** binaries for Windows.

 An easy way to build xemu under Windows is to use the  MSYS2 package which includes a full MinGW compiler, associated headers, tools , and a nice package management utility for easy installation of required components: Pacman, popular in ArchLinux-based distros.